ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ### Passive Migration Steps {#passive-migration-steps}

-1. Client registers connection IDs via REGISTER_CLIENT_CID/REGISTER_TARGET_CID
+1. Client and proxy exchange connection IDs via REGISTER_CLIENT_CID/REGISTER_TARGET_CID/ACK_CLIENT_CID/ACK_TARGET_CID and start using the forwarded mode.
-1. Client experiences NAT rebinding
+1. The network path experiences NAT rebinding.
 1. Proxy reconfigures forwarding rules to reuse the same virtual CID on the new network path.
 Forwarding rules activated upon validation of the client-proxy network path.